-ONTARIO SUPERIOR COURT OF JUSTICE

-BETWEEN:

-Plaintiff

-- and -

-Defendant

 PLAINTIFF'S STATEMENT OF LAW

 VOLUME 12 CAUSATION AND PRE-EXISTING CONDITION

 PART I - OVERVIEW

 - Causation is the link between the defendant's breach and the harm suffered by the plaintiff.
-The causation analysis is undertaken only after the plaintiff has proven that the defendant has breached the standard of care owed to the plaintiff.

-- 2. Causation is assessed in two respects: (1) the source of the loss giving rise to the damages claimed and (2) the extent to which the damages claimed can be attributed to the defendant's breach.
-To determine the source of the plaintiff's loss, the plaintiff must establish on a balance of probabilities that, but for the defendant's breach of the standard of care, the plaintiff would not have suffered.

-© 2023, Barbara Legate, Legate Injury Lawyers and Taran Virtual Associates Inc.
+The causation analysis is undertaken only after the plaintiff has proven that the defendant has breached the standard of care owed to the plaintiff. - 2.
+Causation is assessed in two respects: (1) the source of the loss giving rise to the damages claimed and (2) the extent to which the damages claimed can be attributed to the defendant's breach.
+To determine the source of the plaintiff's loss, the plaintiff must establish on a balance of probabilities that, but for the defendant's breach of the standard of care, the plaintiff would not have suffered. © 2025, Barbara Legate, Legate Injury Lawyers and Taran Virtual Associates Inc.

 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, except that the purchaser of this publication (who for the purposes of copyright only, shall be deemed to be the individual(s) named on the invoice and/or the CD(s)) shall be entitled to copy, modify and use this publication solely for his or her own legal practice.
 This publication is designed to provide accurate and authoritative information for use as a precedent by lawyers.
 This publication is not intended to render legal advice.
 If legal advice or other expert assistance is required, the services of a competent professional should be sought.

-\ As of the November, 2017 release date, this Statement of Law has been updated by TVA
+As of the November, 2017 release date, this Statement of Law has been updated by TVA

-2

-3. The legal or ultimate burden remains with the plaintiff, although positive or scientific proof of causation is not required.
-A common sense inference of

-evidence.

-4. The "but for" test of causation is applicable in all cases whether the source of the causation may be drawn by applying a robust and pragmatic approach to the loss is caused by one or more defendants.
+- 3. The legal or ultimate burden remains with the plaintiff, although positive or scientific proof of causation is not required.
+A common sense inference of causation may be drawn by applying a robust and pragmatic approach to the evidence. - 4.
+The "but for" test of causation is applicable in all cases whether the source of the loss is caused by one or more defendants.
 However, where two or more defendants have breached the standard of care exposing the plaintiff to an unreasonable risk of harm, and each is potentially responsible for that harm, causation may be established by application of the test of material contribution to the risk of harm.
 The latter test establishes causation in law where factual causation is impossible.
 Impossibility arises where the plaintiff is unable to prove that any one of the defendants was the necessary cause of injury because each of the defendants can point to the other as the possible "but for" cause of the harm.

-\\ END OF SAMPLE \\
+END OF SAMPLE

-The remainder of this statement of law contains written submission on this issue and is

-written like the law portion of a factum.
+The remainder of this statement of law contains written submission on this issue and is written like the law portion of a factum.

-How to order:

-Call us toll-free 1-877-262-7762

-E-mail Stephen Taran taran@virtualassociates.ca

-Ask about our payment plans.
+How to order: Call us toll-free 1-877-262-7762 E-mail Stephen Taran taran@virtualassociates.ca Ask about our payment plans.